ciscoheat/superforms-web/src/routes/get-started/[...lib]/+page.md

 #### Schema caching

-The schema should be defined outside the load function, in this case on the top level of the module. **This is very important to make caching work.** The adapter is memoized (cached) with its arguments, so they must be kept in memory.
+Define the schema *outside* the load function, on the top level of the module. **This is very important to make caching work.** The adapter is memoized (cached) with its arguments, so they must be kept in memory.

 Therefore, define the schema, its options and potential defaults on the top level of a module, so they always refer to the same object.

 ### Initializing the form in the load function

-To initialize the form, you import an adapter corresponding to your library of choice, together with the schema, and pass it in a load function to the `superValidate` function:
+To initialize the form, you import `superValidate` and an adapter for your validation library of choice in a load function:

 **src/routes/+page.server.ts**